During Working Hours:

 - In the event of an emergency requiring medical assistance, call University Police 716-673-3333.

-- When students come to the Counseling Center in crisis, they should make the secretary aware that they require immediate and/or same-day assistance
+- When students contact the Counseling Center in crisis, they should make the secretary aware that they require immediate and/or same-day assistance

 - Students can contact the Chautauqua County Crisis Hotline (1-800-724-0461) for after hours mental health emergencies that require a response by mental health professionals.